Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Myth: Asthma is only caused by airborne allergies like mold, pollen, pet dander, etc. Fact: Everyone has different asthma triggers.
-It’s true that allergies may cause as many as half of asthma attacks.
-But air-borne allergies are only part of that.
-There are many other causes as well—some that have nothing at all to do with allergies.
-Others are exercise, breathing cold air, certain chemical vapors (e.g cigarette smoke or paint fumes) stress, and infections that cause airways to become clogged with mucus.
+Myth: Asthma is only caused by airborne allergens like mold, pollen and pet dander.
+Fact: Everyone has different asthma triggers.
+It’s true that allergies may cause nearly half of asthma attacks, but air-borne allergens only play a role in some of them.
+Exercise, breathing cold air, cigarette smoke and paint fumes are well-known triggers.
+Nasal and lung infections that clog airways with mucus are culprits, too.

-Asthma can be confused with other infections or breathing illnesses.
-A more reliable way to know that someone has asthma is through a breathing test using a tool called a spirometer.
-It measures the amount of air the patient is able to breathe in and out.
-This test requires a certain amount of cooperation however and may be hard for younger or certain other children to do, which is why discussing any of the above possible asthma symptoms is also important.
+Asthma can be confused with infections and breathing illnesses.
+A breathing test using a spirometer is a reliable way to know if someone has asthma.
+The tool measures the amount of air a person is able to breathe in and out.
+The test may be hard for young children to do, so tell your doctor about any possible symptoms you’ve noticed.

-Myth: Asthma is easy to control Fact: It’s true that asthma can be controlled.
-But it isn’t always easy.
+Myth: Asthma is easy to control.
+Fact: Asthma can be controlled, but it isn’t always easy.
 There are four kinds of asthma: intermittent, mild persistent, moderate persistent and severe persistent.
-People who have mild, moderate or severe persistent asthma need a daily medication to control swelling of the airways.
-Patients whose asthma is under control should have symptoms no more than two days per week while awake and one to two nights per month during sleep.
-It’s important to tell your doctor how often you need to use your rescue inhaler for asthma symptoms.
+People who have mild, moderate or severe persistent asthma need daily medication to control swelling of the airways.
+Patients whose asthma is under control should not have symptoms more than two days per week during waking hours and two nights per month while asleep.
+Tell your doctor how often you need to use your rescue inhaler for asthma symptoms.

 Myth: The number one sign of asthma is a wheezing sound when someone breathes.
-Fact: Wheezing is one symptom of asthma.
-But it is not the only one.
-Other signs of asthma are coughing, being short of breath, difficulty talking or finishing sentences, feeling congested, finding it hard to breathe after exercising, and recurring bouts of bronchitis or pneumonia.
+Fact: Wheezing is only one symptom of asthma.
+Other signs include coughing, shortness of breath, difficulty talking congestion, trouble breathing after exercising, and recurring bouts of bronchitis or pneumonia.

-Still, children with asthma should have an Asthma Action Plan written by the doctor and shared with the child and his or her parents, the school nurse, coaches and any others the child may be in care of.
-The Asthma Action Plan outlines the child’s asthma triggers, symptoms and proper care.
+Still, children with asthma should have an Asthma Action Plan created by their doctor.
+Shared with the child, parents, school nurse, coaches and others, it keeps everyone in the loop by outlining the child’s asthma triggers, symptoms and proper care.

-Myth: Children will outgrow asthma.
-Fact: Asthma never really goes away, but as children’s lungs grow and develop, some people’s lungs are able to better compensate against asthma triggers and symptoms.
+Myth: Children outgrow asthma.
+Fact: Asthma never really goes away.
+As children’s lungs grow and develop, some are able to better fend off triggers and symptoms.
 About half of children who had asthma between ages two and 10 notice a drop in symptoms as they grow.
-But asthma can come back when those children reach their 30s or if new trigger symptoms develop.
+Still, asthma may come back when they reach their 30s or if new triggers develop.

 Myth: The best way to control asthma is with a rescue inhaler.
-Fact: There are many ways to treat asthma but using a rescue inhaler more than twice a week means your asthma is not well-controlled.
-Talk with your doctor about daily controller drugs, ways to avoid asthma triggers, and other ways to keep your child’s asthma under control.
+Fact: There are many ways to treat asthma, but using a rescue inhaler more than twice a week means your asthma is not well-controlled.
+Talk with your doctor about daily controller drugs, ways to avoid triggers, and other steps to keep your child’s asthma under control.

-Myth: Asthma is mostly just a problem for inner city kids.
-Fact: Nearly 26 million Americans have asthma.
-People across ethnic and racial groups and in all parts of the country have asthma.
+Nearly 26 million Americans have asthma.
+It affects people across all ethnic and racial groups, in all parts of the country.
 It is one of the country’s most expensive and most common health problems.